Sustainability Policy

 Principal Adverse Impact (PAI) criteria

-An important part of a sustainable investment strategy is the exclusion of investments with negative impacts on people and the environment.
-At Vive, having an exclusion policy is therefore an essential selection criterion.
-To limit negative impacts, the Principle Adverse Impact (PAI) indicators have been established.
+One way to invest sustainably is to exclude investments with negative impacts on people and the environment.
+To identify the negative impacts of investments, the Principle Adverse Impact (PAI) indicators were created.
 This set of 64 measurable indicators evaluates the potential negative effects of an investment.

-For investment products under SFDR Articles 8 and 9, reporting on at least 18 of these 64 PAI indicators is mandatory.
-Of these 18, 14 are core indicators that are required to be reported for all relevant investment products; in addition, 4 additional indicators may be included at your discretion.
+For investment products that indicate they take into account certain negative impacts, it is mandatory to report on at least 18 of these 64 PAI indicators.
+Of these 18, 14 are core indicators that must be mandatorily measured for all relevant investment products; in addition, 4 additional indicators may be included at your discretion.
 The 14 mandatory indicators are:

 - Greenhouse gas emissions